 E.R.
 Dodds.
 The Greeks And the Irrational.
 Berkeley: University of

-California Press, 1951; Pagan And Christian in an Age of Anxiety:
+California Press, 1951; Pagan And Christian in an Age of Anxiety: Some

-Constantine.
 New York: W.W.
 Norton And Company, 1965.

 Dean Hammer.
 The God Gene: How Faith is Hardwired into Our